just-the-docs/just-the-docs/docs/training/std-1.md

             * Deals 10 AT on direct hit, 7 on splash
             * A direct hit is not meant to deal splash damage, but sometimes occurs.

-....Krak
+        * Krak
-.....Krak explosion, mine, deployable, and vehicle killing rocket, very slight drop off .....Deals 35 AT on direct hit, 10 on splash
+            * Krak explosion, mine, deployable, and vehicle killing rocket, very slight drop off
+            * Deals 35 AT on direct hit, 10 on splash
-.....A direct hit is not meant to deal splash damage, but sometimes occurs.
+            * A direct hit is not meant to deal splash damage, but sometimes occurs.
-.....AT radius is approximately 7m.
+            * AT radius is approximately 7m.
 Avi damage radius begins falling off at 4m and falls to 0 damage at 6m.

-....Flakk
+        * Flakk
-.....Seeker rocket, mouse click for lock on beep, mouse over target (avatar) for lock on steady beep.
+            * Seeker rocket, mouse click for lock on beep, mouse over target (avatar) for lock on steady beep.
-.....Pay attention to name of target listed in local chat.
+            * Pay attention to name of target listed in local chat.
 Reload (R) to clear lock on (Watch who you target!)
-.....AT Damage is 25
+            * AT Damage is 25

 + Infantry Mortar
     * SEE S2, VIII.
 FOR IN-DEPTH TRAINING.
 DO NOT LET THEM USE UNTIL YOU HAVE COVERED THAT SECTION.